Mordraga/tagspeak_rs/docs/Tagspeak_101.md

   * `del` → delete a field/path.
   * `ins` → insert a new value.

+Note: `[print]` is pass-through — it prints and forwards the value for downstream packets.
+Use `[print@value]` to print a specific value without altering flow.

 ### Control Flow Packets

 * `[loopN]{...}` → repeat enclosed block `N` times.